Dateline: Tbilisi, Georgia

 But, I also did a lot of the wrong things back then.

-When I started Nomad Capitalist and began writing this site, I wanted to put out the best boots-on-the-ground information possible.
+When I started Nomad Capitalist and began writing on this site, I wanted to put out the best boots-on-the-ground information possible.
 Like any goal I give myself, I was 100% dedicated to it and entirely focused on delivering valuable information that my readers would not find anywhere else.

 And I did.